zsiki/ulyxes/doc/ubuntu_istall.rst

 .. note::
-	You can remove *sudo* before *pip3* if you want install packages for the ctual user only.
+	You can remove *sudo* before *pip3* if you want install packages for the actual user only.
 Using *sudo* all user can access them.

 On Linux the serial ports are protected.
 The root user and those are in the dialout group are able to read/write serial ports.
 To add yourself to the